 The Actuarial function is led by the Chief Actuary.
-The Chief Actuary works closely with the Company's CEO and has a second reporting line to the Chief Finance Actuary of Life Insurance.
+The Chief Actuary reports to the CFO, works closely with the Company's CEO and has a second reporting line to the Chief Finance Actuary of Life Insurance.

 Under Solvency II, the Actuarial Function's responsibilities include the following tasks: